-This set of Printable Road Trip Games for kids is another addition to my printable workbooks for preschoolers.
+This set of Printable Road Trip Games for kids is part of another addition to my printable workbooks for preschoolers.
 It is perfect for entertaining children during travel.

-The free version which you can download is part of the complete set of 35 pages of games and play activities.
+The free version which you see in the image above is one you can download as part of the complete set of 35 pages of games and play activities.

 The pack is full of colorful and interesting images to keep your child’s attention.